TakeoutSpace18/force-iopoll.ko/README.md

 **Note:** module is not thoroughly tested, so stable work is not guaranteed.

+### Add poll queues to NVMe driver

+In order for polling to work, you should set nvme.poll_queues driver parameter before the disks are attached.
+You can do it by inserting `nvme.poll_queues=n` to kernel command line, where `n` is the number of queues you want.

 ### Configuration
 Module is configured through `/proc/force_iopoll_config`file.\
 **Note:** Don't edit with vim, cause it fails with fsync error.
 Use echo.